22 Heart-Healthy Cardiac Diet Foods

 Omega-3 Fatty Acids

 Omega-3 fatty acids are found in fatty fish and in some nuts and seeds.
 These good fats can reduce blood pressure, decrease triglyceride levels, slow the growth of plaque in the arteries and reduce the risk of arrhythmias.
-Your doctor may prescribe an Omega-3 supplement if you’re on a heart patient diet but you should also be eating Omega-3-rich foods such as:
+Your doctor may prescribe an Omega-3 supplement if you’re on a heart patient diet but you should also be eating Omega-3-rich foods such as the below.

 - Ground flaxseed